RareSkills/blog/mastering-solidity-master-the-computer-science-fundamentals-first/mastering-solidity-master-the-computer-science-fundamentals-first.md

 I'll spare you the traditional arguments for why you should study and practice what is considered "the fundamentals."

-I know, the relationship between reversing a LinkedList and writing a secure and gas-efficient [smart contract](https://www.rareskills.io/post/solana-smart-contract-language) seems non-existent.
+I know, the relationship between reversing a linked list and writing a secure and gas-efficient [smart contract](https://www.rareskills.io/post/solana-smart-contract-language) seems non-existent.

 You've probably never needed to implement an algorithm that runs in log(n) time in production.